Monthly Archives: August 2018

 In college I was ambivalent about the 17th century.
 More than most centuries, it was an “in between times” period, neither one thing, nor the other.
 All periods are artificial and intermediary, but the 17th century seemed especially artificial given the fundamental advances and shifts in intellectual history that occurred in the Europe between 1601 and 1700.
 In the West, the 18th century seemed like a coherent, unified world, the Newtonian paradigm.
 But the 17th century was a demarcation, a caldron from which the world of the Enlightenment and the Age of Reason emerged.
 The 18th century was the sum and creation of the previous century, a world unified under Bacon, Locke, Descartes, Spinoza, Leibniz, Locke, Newton, and many others, and today I find the earlier period to be the more interesting of the two.
 This book only feeds this belief.

 As someone who thinks that one of the most important and productive uses of history is to inform policy and politics, it is apparent that the author intends this book to be topical—a wide-angle yet detailed survey of another time, for our time.
 In general the 17th century is good tonic for those who believe that history is all sunshine and light or that human progress (such as it is) is all a rising road.
-It is also serves as cautionary example for what may be coming in our own time.
+It is also serves as cautionary example for what may be coming in our own time, and a reminder that humanity is a subset of the planet and its physical systems.
 A magnum opus of breathtaking breadth and ambition, this book is certainly worth looking at (don’t be put off by its thickness, you can pick it up at any point and read a chapter here or there).

 Fat Man and Little Boy